YinHK-gameDev/unity-learn/physics/Enter,Stay,Exit.md

 ![](./img/trigger&collider.png)

+#### `OnTriggerXXX`
+This will detect all the trigger event happen in the scene, if looking for specific trigger event, just specify the specific collider involved in the trigger event.

 ### gameObject vs collision.gameObject
 When a collision occurs, `gameObject` and `collision.gameObject` both refer to the GameObject involved in the collision, but they have different contexts depending on where they're used: